DAC-IPAD Committee Members

 Jennifer O’Connor

-Jennifer O’Connor is the Vice President, Associate General Counsel and Sector Counsel for Northrop Grumman’s mission systems sector.
-Prior to joining Northrop Grumman, Ms. O’Connor served as the General Counsel for the Department of Defense.
-In that role, she was the chief legal officer of the Department and the principal legal advisor to the Secretary of Defense.
+Jennifer O’Connor was appointed as Vice President and General Counsel of Harvard University on July 29, 2024.
+In her previous role, she served as Vice President, Associate General Counsel and Sector Counsel for Northrop Grumman’s mission systems sector.
 Earlier in her career, she served in numerous positions and agencies throughout the federal government.
 Her past positions include service in the Obama administration as Deputy Assistant to the President and Deputy White House Counsel responsible for the litigation, oversight and investigations portfolios; Senior Counsel at the Department of Health and Human Services; and as Counselor to the Commissioner of the Internal Revenue Service.
 Ms. O’Connor also worked in the Clinton Administration as Deputy Assistant Secretary for Policy at the Department of Labor, Special Assistant to the President in the Office of the White House Deputy Chief of Staff; Special Assistant to the President in the Office of Cabinet Affairs; and as Deputy Director of the White House Office of Management and Administration.
 Ms. O’Connor received a Bachelor of Arts degree from Harvard University, a Masters in Public Administration from Columbia University’s School of International Public Affairs, and a Juris Doctor degree from Georgetown University.

 BGen James (Jim) Schwenk